wingwongsf/asdf-loadout/README.md

 Want to just start off "asdf" with all plugins available?
 Yep.

-  ./asdf_load_up.sh
+`./asdf_load_up.sh`

-If the asdf plugin repo is successfully downloaded, you will be given a plugin count and asked to confirm the loadup by entering "GO AHEAD".
+If the [asdf plugin repo](https://github.com/asdf-vm/asdf-plugins) is successfully downloaded, you will be given a plugin count and asked to confirm the loadup by entering "**GO AHEAD**".

-If the asdf plugin repo cannot be downloaded, the script will fallback on a cached list of the plugins and also get confirmation.
+If the [asdf plugin repo](https://github.com/asdf-vm/asdf-plugins) cannot be downloaded, the script will fallback on a cached list of the plugins and also get confirmation.

-If you GO AHEAD, then all of the plugins will be added to asdf and available for the install commands.
+If you **GO AHEAD**, then all of the plugins will be added to asdf and available for the install commands.

 # Why?